aspose-slides/Aspose.Slides-Documentation/php/java/getting-started/how-to-run-the-examples/_index.md

 ---

 ## **Download from GitHub**
-All examples of Aspose.Slides for Java are hosted on [Github](https://github.com/aspose-slides/Aspose.Slides-for-Java).
+All examples of Aspose.Slides for PHP via Java are hosted on [Github](https://github.com/aspose-slides/Aspose.Slides-for-Java).
 You can either clone the repository using your favorite Github client or download the ZIP file from [here](https://codeload.github.com/aspose-slides/Aspose.Slides-for-Java/zip/master).

 Extract the contents of ZIP file to any folder on your computer.
 All examples are located in the **Examples** folder.